Looking for Papito

 Now, at lunch there was a kid who came up to me and said “You are a Cuban and Irish huh?
 I guess that it makes you a spic – mick – or maybe a “mick-spic”.
 And soon in my school that’s the nickname that I got even though I had long ago stopped speaking Spanish, even though I fell and looked as white looking as everyone in that high school, that’s what I became known as — I was the “other” in my high school.

 Now, what was happening at the time was there is the movie “Scarface” had come out and there is the stereotype that all Cubans were drug dealers and bad and was just this odd thing was happening.

 Lucky for me my grandmother wanted to see me this summer after my first year of high school.
 And my brother was there that whole summer and when I got in to her house (in Miami) and she saw me she threw her arms around me with a beautiful hug.
 I was so happy to see her and she started speaking and I couldn’t understand her.

 And at that point I realized that it was worse to be called gringo in my family than to be called names in the school I didn’t really care about.
-And so I tried the best I could that summer too accept the gain as much as that language I could.
-And sat with my grandmother while she told stories of the family she told me jokes some silly some a little racey some beautiful little stories.
+And so I tried the best I could that summer to accept the gain as much of that language as I could.
+And sat with my grandmother while she told stories of the family she told me jokes — some silly, some a little racy, some beautiful little stories.